Speira/base-react-sample/README.md

  * eslintConfig
  * babel

-And then add this to your jest config part in package.json
+And then add this to your jest config part in package.json (to sync the babel module resolver config with jest)
 ```
 "jest": {
 ...